jonbrownm/jonbrownm.github.io/README.md

 *Latest version running on <http://jonbrownm.github.io/>*

 ## Installation
 To get the tools up and running, simply view the tool in the browser.
-There is no installation required.
+There is no installation or local server required.

 ## Deployment
 To deploy this to the current production environment, simply commit to the repo.
+This follows the GitHub Pages setup for static site hosting.

-This will publish the contents of `dist` to <http://jonbrownm.github.io/>.
+This will publish the contents of the repo to <http://jonbrownm.github.io/>.

 ## Repository structure
 The following information details the structure of the codebase…